lukso-network/docs/docs/guides/universal-profile/create-profile.md

 ![Universal Profile: overview of deployed contracts](./img/universal-profile-overview.jpeg)

-Our tool [lsp-factory.js](../../tools/lsp-factoryjs/getting-started.md) will help us quickly deploy and set up a Universal Profile with just a few lines of code.
+The [lsp-factory.js](../../tools/lsp-factoryjs/getting-started.md) library will help us quickly deploy and set up a Universal Profile with just a few lines of code.

 Under the hood, lsp-factory.js performs the following:

-1. Deploying all the necessary contracts:
+1. Deploy the Universal Profile contracts:
-   - [Universal Profile](../../standards/universal-profile/lsp3-universal-profile-metadata.md) (UP) is the core smart contract representing a Universal Profile.
+   - [Universal Profile](../../standards/universal-profile/lsp0-erc725account.md) (UP) is the core smart contract representing a Universal Profile.
-   - [Universal Receiver Delegate](../../standards/universal-profile/lsp1-universal-receiver-delegate.md) (URD) is the contract that reacts to events, such as tokens received or transferred.
    - [Key Manager](../../standards/universal-profile/lsp6-key-manager.md) (KM) is the contract that acts as the **owner of a Universal Profile** <br/> to enable other addresses to interact with the UP.
-2. Linking the URD with the deployed UP account and setting its permissions.
+2. Link a previously deployed [Universal Receiver Delegate](../../standards/universal-profile/lsp1-universal-receiver-delegate.md) (URD) smart contract with the deployed UP.
+The URD reacts to events, such as tokens received or transferred.
-3. Setting all the permissions for an EOA address so that it can act as the UP admin.
+3. Set all the permissions for provided EOA addresses so that they can act as UP admins.

 > :arrow_right: &nbsp; [See our lsp-factory.js docs for more details](../../tools/lsp-factoryjs/getting-started)